FernandoFigueroa/mr-robot/README.md

 ## TODO
 - Not happy with the test for the .thor file, but it's how some of the tests are done in their repo: https://github.com/rails/thor/blob/a43d92fad7ebd77d359b7b96eb3db8a73ef9057c/spec/shell/basic_spec.rb#L48.
 It works?! but there's got to be a better way, maybe Cucumber?
 - Docker to test it easier
-- Configure some CI to run checks to prevent mergig when build is failing
+- Configure some CI to run checks to prevent merging when build is failing
 - Certainly, so much more that can be done xD!

 ## Final thoughts